Acquiring high-resolution time stamps

 Windows 8, Windows 8.1, Windows Server 2012, and Windows Server 2012 R2

 Windows 8, Windows 8.1, Windows Server 2012, and Windows Server 2012 R2 use TSCs as the basis for the performance counter.
 The TSC synchronization algorithm was significantly improved to better accommodate large systems with many processors.
 In addition, support for the new precise time-of-day API was added, which enables acquiring precise wall clock time stamps from the operating system.
 For more info, see GetSystemTimePreciseAsFileTime.
-On Windows RT PC platforms, the performance counter is based on either a proprietary platform counter or the system counter provided by the Windows RT PC Generic Timer if the platform is so equipped.
+On Windows RT and Windows 11 and Windows 10 devices using Arm processors, the performance counter is based on either a proprietary platform counter or the system counter provided by the Arm Generic Timer if the platform is so equipped.

 Guidance for acquiring time stamps